 - Step 3: If Step 2 results in adverse risk/hazard, calculate refined exposure point concentrations (EPCs). - Step 4: Compare EPCs to the appropriate SSLs for each receptor: - If the resulting Hazard Index (HI) is less than 1.0, stop; no additional assessment for noncarcinogens is needed.
 Move to Step 5. - If resulting cancer risk is less than 1E-05, stop; no additional assessment for carcinogens is required.
-Move to Step 5. - Step 5: Compare the site concentrations to the soil-to-groundwater screening levels (based on a dilution attenuation factor of 20).
-Maximum detected concentrations should be applied first, followed by use of a refined EPC and/or site-specific data, if the initial comparison results in an exceedance of the applicable soil-to-groundwater screening level. - Step 5: Discuss Uncertainties - Step 6: If Step 4 and/or Step 5 results in excess risk/hazard or potential to impact groundwater, conduct additional site-specific refinements of the assessment and/or implement corrective actions.
+Move to Step 5. - Step 5: Compare the site concentrations to the soil-to-groundwater target soil leachate concentrations (based on a dilution attenuation factor of 20).
+Maximum detected concentrations should be applied first, followed by use of a refined EPC and/or site-specific data, if the initial comparison results in an exceedance of the applicable soil-to-groundwater target soil leachate concentrations. - Step 6: Discuss Uncertainties - Step 7: If Step 4 and/or Step 5 results in excess risk/hazard or potential to impact groundwater, conduct additional site-specific refinements of the assessment and/or implement corrective actions.